Prediction and mitigation of mutation threats to COVID-19 vaccines and antibody therapies: Mutation impacts on COVID-19 vaccines

 As shown in \autoref{fig:Barplot}, mutations could considerably weaken the binding between the S protein and antibodies and thus pose a direct threat to reduce the efficacy of vaccines.
-However, there are a few obstacles in determining the exact impacts of mutations to COVID-19 vaccines.
-Firstly, the four types of vaccine platforms can produce very different virus peptides, which will result in different immune responses, as well as antibodies.
+However, there are a few obstacles in determining the exact impacts of mutations on COVID-19 vaccines.
+Firstly, the four types of vaccine platforms can produce very different virus peptides, resulting in different immune responses, as well as antibodies.
 Secondly, even for a given vaccine platform, the different peptides may be produced due to different immune responses caused by gender difference, age difference, race difference, etc. Therefore, in this work, we proposed to understand the impact of SARS-CoV-2 mutations on COVID-19 vaccines by the statistical analysis.
-By evaluating the binding affinity changes induced by 28 existing SARS-CoV-2 antibodies, as shown in \autoref{fig:heatmap_helix} to \autoref{fig:heatmap_coil}, we can notice that the K417N, Y505C, F456L, and F486L mutations enhance the binding of almost all of the 28 antibodies.
-In contrast, the R403K, L455F, and P491R mutations have weakened the binding of almost all of the existing antibodies.
-Moreover, mutation K378N enhances the binding of antibody EY6A, whereas mutation V395I weakens the binding of antibody S309.
-Furthermore, it is noticed that many mutations such as K417N, Q414R, and G585R considerably disrupt many antibodies and thus may bring a threat to future vaccines. \autoref{fig:Barplot} depicts the maximal and minimal binding free energy changes for S protein complexes and 28 antibodies or ACE2.
-It can be seen that antibodies CR3022, CR3022\_H11-D4, BD-629, BD-604, and BD-362-2 are not very sensitive to the current mutations on the S protein.
-However, other antibodies, such as CV30 and EY6A, are very sensitive to current mutations.
+By evaluating the binding affinity changes induced by 51 existing SARS-CoV-2 antibodies, as shown in \autoref{fig:heatmap_helix} to \autoref{fig:heatmap_coil_3}, { we can identify vaccine escape mutants.
+Table \ref{tab:EscapeMutants} list a collection of the most disruptive mutations.
+However, this list is not complete.
+There are many other vaccine escape mutations as shown in \autoref{fig:heatmap_helix} to \autoref{fig:heatmap_coil_3}.
+For example, the infectivity-strengthening South Africa mutant E484K can cause dramatically disruptive effects on many antibodies such as H11-D4, Fab 2-4, H11-H4, COVA2-39, BD368-2, etc. but it also enhances the binding of other antibodies, such as B38, CV30, CC21.1, Sb23, Fabs 298 52, etc. The infectivity-strengthening mutation N501Y in UK B.1.1.7 variants has a disruptive effect only on a few known antibodies, including B38, CC12.3, S2M11, NAB, S309 S2H12 S304, C1A-B12, STE90-C11, etc. }

 In a nutshell, by setting up a SARS-CoV-2 antibody library with the statistical analysis based on the mutation-induced binding free energies changes, we can estimate the impacts of SARS-CoV-2 mutations on COVID-19 vaccines, which will provide a way to infer how a specific mutation will pose a threat to vaccines.
 This approach works better when more antibody structures become available.